 - Tightness in calves

 National Women’s Health Week is a perfect opportunity to take control of your health.
-If you are interested in scheduling a *free consultation and meeting with one of our best-in-class physicians, visit our Schedule A Consultation page today.
+Be sure to schedule a *free vein consultation and meeting with one of our best-in-class physicians, today.

 Varicose Veins and Venous Insufficiency.
 Retrieved from http://www.sirweb.org/news/newsPDF/facts/Varicose_Veins_fact_sheet.pdf

 Relief from varicose veins begins with a FREE** consultation visit